FraunhoferIOSB/frost-sensorthings-datasource/README.md

-# LinkSmart SensorThings Data Source Plugin
+# Grafana OGC SensorThings Plugin
 This plugin enables the visualization of sensor and location data from an [OGC SensorThings](https://github.com/opengeospatial/sensorthings) server on [Grafana](http://grafana.org/).

 It provides: